What is present parenting?

 If you have more than one child, consider alternating the dinner dates so that each child gets that special time alone with you.

 I know is hard.
 I know that there is a lot going on in our lives.
-But, making those kind of moments possible is what life is all about.
+But, making that kind of moment possible is what life is all about.
 And believe it or not, those are the memories that will forever be engraved in them.

 Related Article: How to Raise Grateful Children (15 Gratitude Activities)